By Blanchfield Army Community HospitalJanuary 21, 2020

-FORT CAMPBELL, Kentucky -- Blanchfield Army Community Hospital recognized its top NCO and Soldier of the Year during an award ceremony Friday, Jan.
-19.
+FORT CAMPBELL, Ky. -- Blanchfield Army Community Hospital recognized its top Non-Commissioned Officer and Soldier of the Year during an award ceremony at the hospital, Thursday, Jan.
+16.